-The CBSE also issued an SOP (Standard Operating Procedure) for practical / project / internal assessments to be conducted only on online mode.
+The CBSE also issued an SOP (Standard Operating Procedure) for practical / project / internal assessments to be conducted only in online mode.
 The marks should be uploaded by 28 June on the link provided by CBSE.

-For students who had previously requested for transfer of the Student Examination Centre, the practical examination, project, and internal evaluation are to be done from the original schools of the students from where the list of candidates (LOC) was originally submitted.
+For students who had previously requested for transfer to the Student Examination Centre, the practical examination, project, and internal evaluation are to be done from the original schools of the students from where the list of candidates (LOC) was originally submitted.

 CBSE news has confirmed that an online facility will be made available for schools to upload data of students who had been marked as Absent (Ab), Covid (C), or Transfer (T) in the practical examination earlier.